DiskPro/Waterino/README.md

 A timed plant-watering system that sends humidity information via Bluetooth to the cellphone of the user.

 ## TODO
-* Add a way to water at any time using Bluetooth (that should be easy)
+* Add a way to water at any time using Bluetooth
 * Add a way to change watering intervals based on relative air humidity

 ## Other stuff